 Rosemary – Insect repellent.
 Chop and scatter in chookhouse.

 Regular garlic treatment is the most popular natural method.

 Place 1-2 cloves (per bird) of crushed garlic into your chooks drinking water, for several days in a row.

 Other methods – add a little apple cider vinegar to the drinking water or any of the following – nasturtium seeds, grated carrot, wormwood tips, mustard or pumpkin seeds.
 If your chicken has worms and needs urgent attention please visit a pet supplies centre to buy worming liquid.

 The Small Scale Poultry Flock, Harvey Ussery – By a far the best chook book we have seen and totally consistent with VEG’s approach to, and philosophy about, keeping chooks.

 Backyard Poultry – Naturally 2nd Ed, Alanna Moore, Python Press

 The Chook Book, Jackie French, Aird Books

-Courses: See the Upcoming Courses section of the Very Edible Gardens website for upcoming ‘Beginners Guide to Chickens’ courses.
+Courses: See the Upcoming Courses section for upcoming ‘Beginners Guide to Chickens’ courses.